Hugo-cell111/TinyBERT/GPU_version/README.md

 For more details about the techniques of TinyBERT, refer to the paper: [TinyBERT: Distilling BERT for Natural Language Understanding](https://arxiv.org/abs/1909.10351)

-Specifically, this implement is modified to adapt the NPU chips.
+Specifically, this implement is modified to adapt the GPU chips.

 Requirements
 ===========